 Hilarious buzz campaign

 Content creators have to be very careful to put their brand in a positive light, and not make it a subject of ridicule.
-Funny content should be chosen in a way that reflects the brand and closely relates to it.
+Funny content should be chosen in a way that reflects the brand, closely relates to it, and doesn’t cross its values.

 Always aim to create a campaign your target audience will look back on both for its humorous content and the brand and product.